 Need a web presence?
 We’re here to help.

-GGC’s public website, www.ggc.edu, is managed and maintained by Digital Communications.
-We monitor the latest trends and best practices and pull in the resources needed to create positive experiences for our website visiting audiences.
+GGC’s public website, GGC.EDU, is managed and maintained by Digital Communications (in collaboration with the Content Manager Program).
+We monitor the latest trends and best practices and pull in the resources needed to create positive experiences for our website audiences.
 Representative content managers throughout the campus community provide input and oversee content in their areas to ensure information is relevant and accurate.